Norma Goodman and

-But Norma turned out to be very easy to work with, and she was a total professional.
+But Norma turned out to be easy to work with, and she was a total professional.

 Some years later, I began directing Norma's show.

-Again, while I was the Program Director, I brought up the idea of changing the KTVA news to "Eyewitness News."
-That change included a totally new set and matching yellow blazers for the entire Eyewitness News team, including Norma Goodman because she had also become a news anchor, along with Ron Moore.
+Again, while I was the Program Director, I brought up the idea of changing the KTVA news to “Eyewitness News.”
+That change included an entirely new set and matching yellow blazers for the entire Eyewitness News team, including Norma Goodman because she had also become a news anchor, along with Ron Moore.

 As I wrote this post, it occurred to me that Norma Goodman and Theda Comstock were not only two special ladies that we enjoyed watching on Anchorage, Alaska television – but they really were our friends.

 I can't imagine a time when we will ever see a Norma Goodman, or Theda Comstock on Anchorage television again.
 I suspect that Cindy Suryan, on KIMO channel 13, came the closest.
-I think Cindy also knew both Norma and Theda.
+Not only that, but I think Cindy also knew both Norma and Theda.

 Older Alaskans will remember that Theda was originally known as Theda Conley until she married KENI-TV news anchor Daryl Comstock.